Kaiser Foundation Hospitals

 Funding Priorities

-Kaiser Permanente's grant programs are organized by region, with funding priorities informed by Community Health Needs Assessments (CHNA) conducted every three years.
+Kaiser Permanente's grant programmes are organised by region, with funding priorities informed by Community Health Needs Assessments (CHNA) conducted every three years.
 Key grant streams include:

 Regional Community Health Grants: Varies by region, typically $25,000 - $500,000

-Community Health Center Support: Part of $4.6 billion total investment
+Community Health Centre Support: Part of $4.6 billion total investment

 Thriving Communities Fund: $400 million impact investment fund (expanded from original $200 million in 2018)